Flu Basics

 Influenza, commonly called the "flu", is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness and, at times, can lead to death.
 Although most healthy people recover from the flu without complications, some people, such as older people, young children, and people with certain health conditions, are at high risk for serious complications from the flu.

-Influenza usually starts suddenly and may include the following symptoms, some of which are also signs of the common cold:
+The flu usually starts suddenly and may include the following symptoms:

 - Cough